Exifers/Libtree/README.txt

 == Testsuite ==
 This project comports a testsuite.
 It is not linked to the build system yet.

+Typing 'make check' will run some kind of testsuite but we have no idea of what it does exactly.

 == Licence ==
 You're free to copy, share, reuse this code the way you want.